 The volcano area of the Big Island is the spot if you’re looking for unique accommodation in a lush rainforest.
 Picture ferns, jungle, and bird sounds.
 This is my favorite place to stay on the island for nature and the proximity to the national park.
 Plus, it’s the only spot on the island with a bunch of cool treehouses to choose from.
-Get a discount off of your stay on Airbnb here.
+Rent this Airbnb here.

 Hawaii’s Puna district is in a word, strange.
 There’s something to be said about choosing to live in a place that could be engulfed by lava at any moment.
 This is the most volcanically active part of the Big Island, and also the funkiest.
 But as much as I love the hippy vibe, I can’t shake the menacing undercurrent.
 That said, if you’re feeling open-minded, this beach is Puna in a nutshell.